 If you have an online business, the world could be your oyster.
-But there are some definite pros and cons when it comes to selling overseas, as Chris Barling, co-founder of SellerDeck, explains
+But there are some definite pros and cons when it comes to selling overseas.
+Chris Barling, co-founder of Sellerdeck, explains

 The good news about running an ecommerce business in the UK is that much of the expertise that you use to get visitors to check out your site can be used for the international market.

-- Make sure you know the rules around VAT.
+Make sure you know the rules around exporting and VAT.
 Whether or not you have to charge VAT depends on what you sell, who your customer is and where they're based.
-Plenty of guidance is available online.
+You can find guidance on exporting online.
 Good accounting software (together with a good accountant) will help you comply with these rules.

-- Shipping abroad is pretty straightforward too.
+Shipping abroad is pretty straightforward too.
 It's easier with a recognised international carrier such as UPS, Fedex or DHL, as they can advise on any issues.
 Make sure you fill in a customs declaration.
 As long as your product is legal in the country to which you're selling it, you should be fine.
 As for customs or import duties, most retailers leave these to the purchaser.
-However, do state this in your terms and conditions, as customers may be confused if asked to pay a charge on delivery.
+Make this clear in your terms and conditions, as customers may be confused if asked to pay a charge on delivery.